 Agasthyamalai

-The ACCC campus at Manimuthar, Tirunelveli district, comprises one of the most eco-friendly infrastructures to do research.
+The centre’s approach to conservation integrates existing knowledge, engagement with state authorities and research.
+The ACCC campus at Manimuthar, Tirunelveli district, has one of the most eco-friendly infrastructures to do research.
 The campus boasts a workstation, a well-equipped field lab and accommodation for visiting researchers and guests.

 Key Areas of Work